Jump to Content

 Maryland businesses

-More than 326,000 Maryland businesses used Google’s free tools to receive phone calls, bookings, reviews, requests for directions, or other direct connections to their customers
+More than 340,000 Maryland businesses used Google’s tools at no cost to receive phone calls, bookings, reviews, requests for directions, or other direct connections to their customers

-In 2023, Google.org provided $23.46 million in donated search ads to Maryland nonprofits through the Google Ad Grants program
+In 2024 alone, Google.org provided more than $23 million worth of donated search ads to Maryland nonprofits through the Google Ad Grants program

 • CyDeploy